WLAN-Pi/.github/docs/contributing.md

 ## Getting Involved

 We're thrilled that you'd like to contribute to this project.
-And it is people like you that make WLAN Pi a great tool.
+And people like you make WLAN Pi a great tool.
+One of the best places to start is by working on something that you use.
+Ideally, start with fixing a bug or issue that directly bothers you.

 There are different ways to contribute to WLAN Pi and some of them don't include writing any code.

 - If you've noticed a bug or have a specific feature request, make one!
 Notice multiple bugs?
-Create separately focused issues for each one.
+Create separately focused issues for each.

-- Are you working on code already?
-Cool!
-Please open an issue (is it reproducible? how so?) or feature request (does it fit with the project?) before getting too far.

 - If you're fixing a bug, open an issue on the respective repo, and then submit and link a PR to that issue.
 For new features, you're awesome!
 Thanks!
 Please consider talking to a team member and starting a [discussion](https://github.com/WLAN-Pi/feedback/discussions/categories/general-feedback) before spending too much time on coding to make sure everyone is on the same page.

+- Are you working on code already?
+Cool!
+Please open an issue (is the issue reproducible? how so?) or feature request (does the feature fit with the project?) before getting too far.

 - Have you never contributed to open source before?
 That's OK!
-Contributing to open source could be anything from updating documentation, triaging issues and bugs, or writing code.
+Contributing to open source could be anything from updating documentation, triaging issues, and bugs, or writing code.

 ## Triaging Issues and Pull Requests

 One way you can contribute without writing any code is to help triage issues and pull requests.

-- Ask for more information if you believe there is not enough details to solve the issue.
+- Ask for more information if you believe there are not enough details to solve the issue.
 - Flag issues that are stale or that should be closed.
 - Ask for test plans and review code.